Songs of the Sea

-Songs of the Sea was a multimedia show located at Siloso Beach on Sentosa Island, Singapore.
+Songs of the Sea was a multimedia show located at Siloso Beach on Sentosa, Singapore.
 Designed by ECA2 founder, Yves Pépin, Songs of the Sea started its operations on 26 March 2007, a day after the Sentosa Musical Fountain ceased operations.
 The fountain is a $30 million investment by Sentosa to enhance its entertainment product offerings and to attract more tourists.
 It was the world's only permanent show set in the sea – with pyrotechnics displays, water jets that could shoot up to 40 meters, laser show, flame bursts, a live 7-person cast, and an open-air viewing gallery which can accommodate 3,000 visitors.
 Songs of the Sea had its final show on 4 May 2014, and was closed to make way for a brand new multi-sensory production titled Wings of Time, which was launched on 17 June that year.

 History

 The Old Sentosa Musical Fountain with its signature neoclassical architecture, with the iconic Merlion statue in the background.